 - The Board has negotiated an agreement with the Investment Manager, Temporis, to reduce management fees.
-Fees will drop from 2.25% to 2.00% on entry to a new contract and will fall further to 1.50% of NAV immediately after the 2020 AGM.
+Fees will drop from 2.25% to 2% on entry to a new contract and will fall further to 1.5% of NAV immediately after the 2020 AGM.
 The proposed agreement with the Investment Manager is an extension to the current contract such that the opportunity to invoke the 24 month notice period cannot be taken until the first anniversary of entry into the revised agreement.
-The Board proposes to implement the new arrangements shortly after the AGM. - The Company proposes to appoint Jane Tozer MBE OBE to the Board.
-Jane brings a lifetime of relevant experience to the Board in the run up to the 2020 continuation vote.
-She would chair the Audit Committee, become the Senior Independent Director and has held similar non-executive positions in numerous high profile listed and unlisted companies.
-Jane Tozer's proposed election is to be confirmed by shareholders at the AGM.
-Jane Tozer will replace Colin Wood, who is standing down at this year's AGM. - As set out above, as a result of a number of initiatives, the Company expects to have additional cash of 7.75p per ordinary share, 11.04p per "C" share and 17.44p per "D" share in the next five years.
-The Board is reviewing its capital allocation framework and will communicate the results of this review in October 2019.
+The Board proposes to implement the new arrangements shortly after the AGM. - The Company appointed Lloyd Chamberlain, a significant shareholder in both the Company and Ventus 2 VCT plc, to the Board.
+Lloyd's appointment brings substantial investment management experience to the Board and ensures shareholder representation in the run up to the 2020 continuation vote.
+Lloyd's appointment is to be confirmed by shareholders at the AGM where, in accordance with corporate governance best practice he will retire and stand for re-election.
+Lloyd holds 15,000 ordinary shares and 196,513 "C" shares in the Company and also holds 774,695 ordinary shares and 323,875 "C" shares in Ventus 2 VCT plc. - As set out above, as a result of a number of initiatives, the Company expects to have additional cash of 4.18p per ordinary share, 11.01p per "C" share and 17.41p per "D" share in the next five years.
+The Board is reviewing its capital allocation framework in consultation with shareholders and will communicate the results of this review in October 2019.
 This framework will consider share buybacks, increased dividends and re-investment within the investee companies. - The Board has again reviewed the potential to merge the share classes and believes that the challenges that existed two years ago (resulting in the May 2017 decision not to recommend a merger) can now be overcome, particularly given the further stabilisation of the operating record of the assets.
 The Board expects to conclude a share class merger in the next year.